thevasudevgupta/bigbird/README.md

 There are total 3 checkpoints available in huggingface_hub (at the point of writing this article): [`bigbird-roberta-base`](https://huggingface.co/google/bigbird-roberta-base), [`bigbird-roberta-large`](https://huggingface.co/google/bigbird-roberta-large), [`bigbird-base-trivia-itc`](https://huggingface.co/google/bigbird-base-trivia-itc).
 First 2 checkpoints comes from pretraining `BigBirdForPretraining` with `masked_lm loss`; while the last one corresponds to the checkpoint after finetuning `BigBirdForQuestionAnswering` on `trivia-qa` dataset.

-It's better to keep following points in mind while working with big bird:
+It's important to keep following points in mind while working with big bird:

 * Sequence length must be a multiple of block size i.e. `seqlen % block_size = 0`
 * Current implementation doesn't support `num_random_blocks = 0`
-* Currently, `HuggingFace` version doesn't support `ETC` and hence only 1st & last block will be global.
+* Currently, HuggingFace version **doesn't support ETC** and hence only 1st & last block will be global.
+* When using big bird as decoder (or using `BigBirdForCasualLM`), `attention_type` should be `original_full`.
+But you need not worry, 🤗 implementation will automatically switch `attention_type` to `original_full` incase you forget to do that.

-## What's next ?
+## What's next?

 [@patrickvonplaten](https://github.com/patrickvonplaten) has made a really cool [notebook](https://colab.research.google.com/drive/1BAraNpl98loPKG3NvdjJuCLCfvNOZO28) on how to evaluate `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
 Feel free to play with big bird using that notebook.

-You will soon see `BigBirdPegasus` in the library and will be able to do `long documents summarization`💥 easily.
+You will soon see `BigBirdPegasus` in the library and will be able to do **long documents summarization**💥 easily.

 ## End Notes

-Original implementation of block sparse attention matrix can be found [here](https://github.com/google-research/bigbird/blob/master/bigbird/core/attention.py).
-You can find `HuggingFace` version [here](https://github.com/huggingface/transformers/pull/10183).
+Original implementation of **block sparse attention matrix** can be found [here](https://github.com/google-research/bigbird/blob/master/bigbird/core/attention.py).
+You can find **HuggingFace** version [here](https://github.com/huggingface/transformers/pull/10183).

 **Feel free to raise an issue, incase you found something wrong here.
 Star 🌟 this repo if you found this helpful.**